longturn/freeciv21/docs/Manuals/Advanced/docker.rst

 game.
 The second port number is only used within the container and should not be changed.

-The example uses a sqlite database for authentication.
+The example uses a `SQLite`_ database for authentication.
 Please see :ref:`Authentication and Database Support <manuals-server-fcdb>` for more details.